莊國棟 (James Chong)

 透過跑讀組織 Run Of Page 認識Rolling Books創辦人莊國棟。2018年參加Good Seed（好薈社）計劃，以義務工作身份共同創立Rolling Books。深盼能拓闊對破除貧窮與社會創新的視野及想像。現職本地非牟利機構之數碼媒體編輯。

-Gi joined an running and reading event of Run Of Page, and met Rolling Books’ founder James Chong.
-2018, she joined Good Seed program of the Hong Kong Polytechnic University, and participated in start up stage of Rolling Books with James.
-Wish to open her eyes widely on social innovation with changing poverty.
-Now she is volunteer of Rolling Books, and work as a digital media editor in a local NGO.
+Gi met James Chong at a running-and-reading initiative called Errand Run in 2016, and they started Run Of Page together to promote the joy of running and reading (together!) at different districts.
+In 2018, she joined Good Seed program of the Hong Kong Polytechnic University, and participated in the start up stage of Rolling Books with James.
+Intending to widen her horizon in the social innovation sector and poverty alleviation, she continues to volunteer at Rolling Books while she works as a digital media editor in a local NGO.

 霍穎婷 (Hazel Fok)